On the excluded minor structure theorem for graphs of large treewidth

-\begin{enumerate}[(P1)] \item Every two vortices have distance at least $2\lambda+3$ in $\Sigma$. \item For every vortex $V\in\V$ there exist $\lambda$ cycles $(C_1,\ldots,C_\lambda)$ tightly enclosing~$V$.
-If $\Sigma\not\hom S^2$, the representativity of $G'_0$ in $\Sigma$ is at least $\lambda$. \item For all distinct vortices $V,W\in\V$, the discs $D(C_1(V))$ and $D(C_1(W))$ are disjoint. \item $G_0$ contains a flat $\lambda$-wall $\Gamma$ such that $D(\Gamma)$ and $D(C_1(V))$ are disjoint for every $V\in\V$. \end{enumerate} From all near-embeddings satisfying (\ref{inequalities}) and (\ref{bigwall}) let us pick one minimizing $(g(\Sigma),|\V|)$ lexicographically.
+From all $\alpha$-near-embeddings satisfying (\ref{inequalities}) and (\ref{bigwall}) let us pick one minimizing $(g(\Sigma),|\V|)$ lexicographically.
 We will denote this near-embedding by $\e$.
 We will show that either $\e$ itself has the properties (P1)--(P4) or we can find a disc in $\Sigma$ such that, roughly said, the part of our graph nearly-embedded in this disc can be considered as a near-embedding in $S^2$ with these properties.